-TOPIC PUPILS SHOULD KNOW WHEN/SOW THIS IS TAUGHT IN Families That there are different types of committed, stable relationships How these relationships might contribute to human happiness and their importance for bringing up children What marriage is, including their legal status e.g. that marriage carries legal rights and protections not available to couples who are cohabiting or who have married, for example, in an unregistered religious ceremony Why marriage is an important relationship choice for many couples and why it must be freely entered into The characteristics and legal status of other types of long-term relationships The roles and responsibilities of parents with respect to raising of children, including the characteristics of successful parenting How to: determine whether other children, adults or sources of information are trustworthy: judge when a family, friend, intimate or other relationships); and, how to seek help or advice, including reporting concerns about others, if needed YEAR 7 HEALTHY RELATIONSHIPS (Autumn Term) YEAR 9 RSE SOW- POWER AND CONSENT (Summer Term) YEAR 10 TUTOR PROGRAMME YEAR 10 REP- RELATIONSHIPS AND FAMILY (Autumn and Spring Term)
+TOPIC PUPILS SHOULD KNOW WHEN/SOW THIS IS TAUGHT IN Families That there are different types of committed, stable relationships How these relationships might contribute to human happiness and their importance for bringing up children What marriage is, including their legal status e.g. that marriage carries legal rights and protections not available to couples who are cohabiting or who have married, for example, in an unregistered religious ceremony Why marriage is an important relationship choice for many couples and why it must be freely entered into The characteristics and legal status of other types of long-term relationships The roles and responsibilities of parents with respect to raising of children, including the characteristics of successful parenting How to: determine whether other children, adults or sources of information are trustworthy: judge when a family, friend, intimate or other relationship is unsafe (and to recognise this in others' relationships); and, how to seek help or advice, including reporting concerns about others, if needed YEAR 7 SOW-RELATIONSHIPS (SPRING TERM) YEAR 8 SOW- RELATIONSHIPS (SPRING TERM) YEAR 9 SOW- RELATIONSHIPS (SPRING TERM) YEAR 10 TUTOR PROGRAMME C4L (SPRING TERM) YEAR 10 REP- RELATIONSHIPS AND FAMILY (AUTUMN and SPRING TERMS) SIXTH FORM C4L (AUTUMN AND SPRING TERMS)

 TOPIC PUPILS SHOULD KNOW WHEN/SOW THIS IS TAUGHT IN Respectful relationships, including friendships The characteristics of positive and healthy friendships (in all contexts, including online) including: trust, respect, honesty, kindness, generosity, boundaries, privacy, consent and the management of conflict, reconciliation and ending relationships.
-This includes different (non-sexual) types of relationship Practical steps they can take in a range of different contexts to improve or support respectful relationships How stereotypes, in particular stereotypes based on sex, gender, race, religion, sexual orientation or disability, can cause damage (e.g. how they might normalise non-consensual behaviour or encourage prejudice) That in school and in wider society they can expect to be treated with respect by others, and that in turn they should show due respect to others, including people in positions of authority and due tolerance of other people's beliefs About different types of bullying (including cyberbullying), the impact of bullying, responsibilities of bystanders to report bullying and how and where to get help That some types of behaviour within relationships are criminal, including violent behaviour and coercive control What constitutes sexual harassment and sexual violence and why these are always unacceptable The legal rights and responsibilities regarding equality (particularly with reference to the protected characteristics as defined in the Equality Act 2010) and that everyone is unique and equal YEAR 7 PSHE HEALTHY RELATIONSHIPS (Autumn Term) YEAR 7 REP - PREJUDICE AND DISCRIMINATION (Autumn Term) YEAR 9 PSHE RSE SOW- POWER AND CONSENT (Summer Term) PREJUDICE TUTOR SESSIONS YEAR 10 TUTOR PROGRAMME YEAR 10 TUTOR PROGRAMME YEAR 10 REP - GENDER EQUALITY (Spring Term)
+This includes different (non-sexual) types of relationship Practical steps they can take in a range of different contexts to improve or support respectful relationships How stereotypes, in particular stereotypes based on sex, gender, race, religion, sexual orientation or disability, can cause damage (e.g. how they might normalise non-consensual behaviour or encourage prejudice) That in school and in wider society they can expect to be treated with respect by others, and that in turn they should show due respect to others, including people in positions of authority and due tolerance of other people's beliefs About different types of bullying (including cyberbullying), the impact of bullying, responsibilities of bystanders to report bullying and how and where to get help That some types of behaviour within relationships are criminal, including violent behaviour and coercive control What constitutes sexual harassment and sexual violence and why these are always unacceptable The legal rights and responsibilities regarding equality (particularly with reference to the protected characteristics as defined in the Equality Act 2010) and that everyone is unique and equal YEAR 7 SOW-RELATIONSHIPS (SPRING TERM) YEAR 8 SOW-RELATIONSHIPS (SPRING TERM) YEAR 9 SOW-RELATIONSHIPS (SPRING TERM) YEAR 7 REP - PREJUDICE AND DISCRIMINATION (AUTUMN TERM) YEAR 9 PSHE RSE SOW - POWER AND CONSENT (SUMMER TERM) PREJUDICE TUTOR SESSIONS YEAR 10 TUTOR PROGRAMME CL4 (SPRING TERM) YEAR 10 REP - GENDER EQUALITY (Spring Term) SIXTH FORM C4L (SPRING TERM)